JeffHing/angular-cabinet/README.md

 content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

-The goal of cabinetDirective is to make it easy for front-end developers to create their own user interface components rather than use off-the-shelf components.
-By creating their own components, front-end developers can easily adapt their components (or create new ones) in response to ever-changing user interface requirements.
+The goal of cabinetDirective is to make it easy for you, the front-end developer, to create your own user interface components rather than use off-the-shelf components.
+By creating your own components, you can easily adapt your components (or create new ones) in response to ever-changing user interface requirements.
 As such, CabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
-The front-end developer provides the CSS.
+You provide the CSS.

 CabinetDirective is modeled on the concept of a cabinet of drawers.
 Content to be shown is contained within a drawer, drawers are contained